NethServer/nethserver-savapage/README.rst

 ToDos
 =====

-Default configuration
-Some props for e-smith db
-Split config and download
+Test Savapage
-Snapshot or stable version switch
+Wait for 1.0.0 stable for final version